 Oil prices fell Friday along with the prospects for global economic growth as the government reported the economy added no jobs last month.

-Benchmark crude fell $1.76, or 2 percent, to $87.17 after the Labor Department said employers stopped adding jobs in July.
+Benchmark crude fell $2.48, or 2.8 percent, to finish at $86.45 after the Labor Department said employers stopped adding jobs in July.
 The unemployment rate remained at 9.1 percent.

 The U.S. jobs report follows a weak manufacturing report from China and concerns that the lingering debt crisis in Europe continues to hold back economic growth there.

-Put together, the concern is that the global economy is weakening.
+Put together, concerns are growing that the global economy is weakening.
 A weak economy reduces demand for oil and oil products such as diesel, jet fuel, and gasoline because fewer goods are shipped and people travel and commute less.

-In London, Brent crude, used to price many international kinds of oil, fell 94 cents to $113.35 per barrel.
+Brent crude, used to price oil in many international markets, fell $1.96 to end at $112.33 per barrel In London.

 Oil was also pushed down as the dollar rose against the euro and some other currencies.
-Oil is priced in dollars and becomes less attractive to buyers with foreign currency as the dollar get stronger.
+Oil is priced in dollars and becomes more expensive to buyers with foreign currency _ and less attractive _ as the dollar get stronger.

 Also, a Libyan official said Friday that five foreign oil and gas companies have returned to Libya to resuscitate production choked off by civil war and sanctions.